sgonzalez77/eChat/README.md

 node server/server
 ```

+Main characteristic:

+- Main chat room with messages stored in a database (if you reload the window or of you login again all the messages will be there).
+- Private messages between users (not stored in the databse, so if you reload or relogin eveyrthing will be lost).

 TODOs (I wrote them down for me :s)

-- [x] Messages stored in the DB
-- Messages encrypted in the database
-- User may login only a single time simultaniously with the same account
-- Pop up for direct messages
-- Implement classes for users in the client
+- Mark windows minimized with unread messages.
 - View for users CRUD
 - Enable Google login
 - Version using MariaDB
 - Version using React
-- Create chat rooms
+- Create different chat rooms
-- Use socket.io only to notify clients to read a new message from the database, less performance but clearer code